 What's Involved in a Typical Day?

-You are strongly advised to obtain insurance cover for personal accident, cancellation charges, medical expenses, loss of money or baggage, travel and personal liability when taking part in any of our tours.
+You are strongly advised to obtain insurance coverage for personal accident, cancellation charges, medical expenses, loss of money or baggage, travel and personal liability when taking part in any of our tours.

-Extreme Ireland, its servants or agents cannot accept responsibility for loss or damage to your baggage, or for any illness or injury while on our tours.
-We also cannot accept responsibility for any loss of damage resulting from circumstances beyond our control.
+Extreme Ireland, its servants, or agents cannot accept responsibility for loss or damage to your baggage, or for any illness or injury while on our tours.
+We also cannot accept responsibility for any loss or damage resulting from circumstances beyond our control.

 The Irish Weather

 It rains all the time.
-Only joking, it's only about twice a day!
+Only joking, it's only about twice a week, Monday to Wednesday and Thursday to Sunday!
 It's a little temperamental, our weather, it doesn't know whether to make up its mind most days.
 Will I rain heavy or just drizzle?

 The dominant influence on Ireland's climate is the Atlantic Ocean.
 Consequently, Ireland does not suffer from the extremes of temperature experienced by many other countries at similar latitude.

 Average annual temperature is about 9C.
-In the middle and east of the country temperatures tend to be somewhat more extreme than in other parts of the country.
+In the middle and eastern parts of the country, temperatures tend to be somewhat more extreme than in other parts of the country.
 For example, summer mean daily maximum is about 19C and winter mean daily minimum is about 2.5C in these areas.